everettjoseph/configswapper/README.md

 1. First, you'll type the name of the game for "Game Name".
 This is just what displays in your game list and doesn't have to be exact.

 2. In the "Game Directory" option, point to where the config file is stored for the game.
 It will default to the steamapps/common folder.
-  For instance, if i wanted to use Left 4 Dead 2 i would point to steamapps/common/Left 4 Dead 2/left4dead2/cfg/ and it OK, as the config file for L4D2, video.txt, is stored here.
+  For instance, if i wanted to use Left 4 Dead 2 i would point to steamapps/common/Left 4 Dead 2/left4dead2/cfg/ and hit OK, as the config file for L4D2, video.txt and videodefaults.txt, is stored here.

-3. For "Config 1 Name" just make it whatever your first resolution is.
-Here i'll name mine "1080p"
-4. use "Select files" under config 1, then select the config file for your first resolution. ex.
-Here i would be selecting /GameConfigs/1080p/Left4Dead2/video.txt tip - you can select mulitple files.
-5. Repeat for config 2.
-   ex.
-I would make config 2 "4k", then point it to /GameConfigs/4k/Left4Dead2/video.txt
+3. Select the files for the Deck config, you should point to the files for that game that you placed in the /gameconfigs/deck/ subfolder.
+Do the same for the dock config files.

-6. Select save.
+4. Select save.
 You'll be brought back to the home menu

 In the home menu it displays your current list of configs for games, as well as the last configuration selected.
-Select a game and click "swap config" to be displayed your options and you can choose.
+Select a game and click "swap config" to select between dock and deck configurations.
-Selecting "swap all configs" will swap every game to the config that you type in.
-It must match the options exactly, if a game doesn't have that option it will simply be skipped.
+Selecting "swap all configs" will swap every game to the config that you select.

-FOR STEAMDECK/LINUX - Most of the instructions are the same.
-Place the script and config file with your folder in the /home/deck directory.
-You must then run the command via terminal chmod +x /home/deck/configswap.py
-- you only have to run this once.
-Add it to your steam library and you should be able to boot it in game mode! :)
+Once you're done setting everything up you can add the python script configswap.py to your steam library.
+Return to gamemode and launch it.
+Open up steampinput and choose the mouse control options!

+:)